Fortnite Earnings 🔫 Who Earned the Most in 2019? 🧱

 That has changed the way people look at eSports.
 From their lucrative prize pools to their weekly cash cups and tournaments, Epic Games has put Fortnite on the map.

 With all of this money flying around, competitive players are reaping the benefits.

-Listed below are some of the top earners in 2019, based on tournament winnings.
+Listed below are some of the top Fortnite earners, based on tournament winnings.
 Did your favorite player make the list?

 psalm has dipped his toes into the competitive eSports scene since 2015.
 That year, he brought in $450 playing Heroes of the Storm.
 Throughout his competitive career, psalm would bring in the dough from Heroes of the Storm, but switching over to Fortnite in 2018 was one of the best moves psalm could have made financially.

 While psalm has just 1 first-place finish under his belt (Luxe Cup – NA West) he has been steadily bringing in the cash and placing well in tournaments.
 2019 was no different.

 It was a banner year for psalm, as he finished the year with $1,819,300.00 in earnings.
 The majority of his earnings (in 2019) came from his second-place finish at the World Cup.